About and editorial policies

 They agree to the following license and copyright agreement: The copyright on any article is held and is retained by the author(s).
 Authors grant Historia naturalis bulgarica a license to publish the article and identify itself as the original publisher.
 The article and any associated published material is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)

 The editors can check the manuscripts for possible plagiarism using ‘Antiplagiat’ or similar service.
 Because plagiarism is a theft of intellectual property all manuscripts submitted to Historia naturalis bulgarica which contain significant non-attributed texts copied from other articles will be rejected.
-When there is a case of plagiarism in an already published article, an announcement will be published in both journals and the paper can be retracted, but only after a very careful consideration by the editors.
-The PDF document of the retracted article will remain on the site, clearly marked ‘Retracted’.
+Further details on plagiarism and other cases of misconduct — in our Publication ethics and malpractice statement

 Currently the entire publication process is supported by the National Museum of Natural History

 .
 There is no article processing charge (APC) or any other fee charged to authors.

 The names and e-mail addresses entered in Historia naturalis bulgarica’s site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.